Today we talk about the most common Keurig Rivo problems, along with some solutions for fixing them.

-To keep your machine in a good shape clean the external parts or the brewer regularly using damp cloth and descale it every 3,4 months.
-Here’s a detailed guide on how to clean/ descale your Rivo machine properly
+To keep your machine in a good shape, clean the external parts or the brewer regularly using a damp cloth and descale it every 3,4 months.
+Here’s a detailed guide on how to clean/ descale your Rivo machine properly.

 If this doesn’t solve the problem or you don’t see a specific issue listed here, please contact Keurig Customer Service for further assistance.
 Keurig Customer Service help is available 7 days a week at 866-901-2739.